Recovered Bomellida Document Archives

 DATE: October 23, 1961

-SUBJECT: ETYMOLOGICAL SELECTION AND FORMAL PROPOSAL FOR CIVIC OBSERVANCE
+SUBJECT: ETYMOLOGICAL SELECTION AND FORMAL PROPOSAL FOR HOLIDAY OBSERVANCE

-Notes from the initial boardroom session regarding the establishment of a secular January event.
-The committee reviewed several naming conventions intended to provide a sense of historical weight while remaining approachable to the urban public.
+Notes from the initial session regarding the establishment of the January holiday.
+The committee reviewed several naming conventions intended to provide a sense of historical weight while remaining approachable to the public.

-The first proposal, "Vinapril," was rejected for being phonetically confusing as it suggested an April observance rather than a winter one.
-The second proposal, "Luninato," was dismissed for sounding overly celestial or scientific, lacking the "warmth" required for a communal event.
+The first proposal, "Vinapril," was rejected for being phonetically confusing.
+The second proposal, "Luninato," was dismissed for sounding overly scientific.

 Dr. Lawrence Plett proposed a synthesis of Latin roots to define the holiday's core purpose: Bonum (Good), Melliculus (Sugary), and Datio (Giving).
-This was intended to translate literally to "Good Sugary Giving."
-After several rounds of phonological simplification for ease of public pronunciation, the committee settled on the fused form "Bomellida."
-The primary objective is to create a mid-winter economic and morale stimulant through the regulated exchange of confectionery goods between neighborhood sectors.
+After phonological simplification, the committee settled on the fused form "Bomellida."
+The primary objective is to create a mid-winter morale stimulant through the exchange of chocolate and sweets between loved ones.

 Page Number: 2